-Week 40: Character Traits Robot Game Purpose: Lesson overview: In this lesson, students will participate in a robot game using the Code & Go Robot Mouse or similar codable robot.
+week 40: Character Iraits Robot Game Lesson overview: Purpose: In this lesson, students will participate in a robot game using the Code & Go Robot Mouse or similar codable robot.
 (If you do not have a codable robot, the students can act as the robot.)
 Students will identify character traits throughout the book and program their mouse to locate the correct trait for a given character.
 Then, students will program the mouse to go to the correct answer on the maze.
 Allow students opportunities to explain their reasoning.
 This could be used as a whole group or small group/center activity.
 Teachers will need to make cards with various character traits in advance to be used as a grid.
-Lesson: • Warm Up Generate a list of character traits.
-Main Activity Read or listen online to the book The Day the Crayons Quit by Drew Davwait.
+Cholugged Warm Up Generate a list of character traits.
+Main Activity Read or listen online to the book The Day the Crayons Quit by Drew Daywait.
 Play the Robot Game: The teacher will name a character/crayon from the story or have a stack of character cards for students to draw from.
 Students will identify the character trait for that particular character and then program the Code & Go Robot Mouse (or similar robot) to reach that desired answer.
 Students will switch roles until everyone has had an opportunity to participate in given roles.
 Wrap Up Students will explain how they programmed the robot mouse through discussion.
-The Day the Crayons Quit Lesson Robot Game links/resources: Students will be able to: CS objectives • Program a robot mouse to identify character traits addressed: • Test and debug a program to achieve a specific goal Standards: • AP.1B.8-Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.
-(Program Development) • AP.1B.9-Take on varying roles, with teacher guidance, when collaborating with peers during the design, implementation, and review stages of program development.
+Lesson links/resources: The Day the Crayons Quit Robot Game CS objectives addressed: Students will be able to: Program a robot mouse to identify character traits Test and debug a program to achieve a specific goal Standards: AP.1B.8-Test and debug (identify and fix errors) a program or algorithm to ensure it runs as intended.
+(Program Development) AP.1B.9-Take on varying roles, with teacher guidance, when collaborating with peers during the design, implementation, and review stages of program development.
 AP.1B.10-Describe choices made during program development using code comments, presentations, and demonstrations.

-Time needed: Total Time: 50 min Warm Up 5 min Main Activity 40 min Wrap Up 5 min Materials needed: Teacher: Computer Projector/smartboard with sound grumpy, happy, etc.) • The Day the Crayons Quit by Drew Daywait • Answer key Subject integrated: ELA Other standards addressed: RL.3.3 -Describe characters in a story (e.g., their traits, motivations or feelings) and explain how their actions contribute to the sequence of events.
-Vocabulary: Debugger: The process of removing existing errors Programmer: The individual who sets the instructions on a robot Notes: This lesson can be broken down into more than one session with additional books within Lexile range.
+Time needed: Total Time: 50 minWarm Up 5 minMain Activity 40 minWrap Up 5 min Materials needed: Teacher: Computer Projector/smartboard with sound Robot (Some examples include: Code and Go Mouse, Botley, Dash) Index cards or post-its with various character traits (e.g., honest, grumpy, happy, etc.) The Day the Crayons Quit by Drew Daywait Answer key Subject integrated: ELA Other standards addressed: RL.3.3 -Describe characters in a story (e.g., their traits, motivations or feelings) and explain how their actions contribute to the sequence of events.
+Vocabulary: Debugger : The process of removing existing errors Programmer : The individual who sets the instructions on a robot Notes: This lesson can be broken down into more than one session with additional books within Lexile range.
 The Day the Crayons Quit has a Lexile of 730.